 The Family Nurse Practitioner (FNP) track may be completed in six semesters (full-time) and nine semesters (part-time).
+The Nurse Educator track may be complete in 5 semesters (full-time) and eight semesters (part-time).

 Clinical Hour Completion

 Clinical hours required in the following courses must be completed by the last day of the course in order for the student to pass the clinical portion of the course and advance in the track course progression.